romannjoroge/Assembly-Language-Programming/README.md

 ### Common operations
-SUB X, Y - subtracts X from Y and stores the result in X
+**SUB X, Y** - subtracts X from Y and stores the result in X **MUL X** - multiplies unsigned numbers, the multiplicant must be either in the accumulator, AL, DX or EAX.
+The result of multiplying 2 one byte numbers is stored in the AX, 2 two byte numbers is stored in DX:AX, 2 double words are stored in EDX:EAX
+**IMUL X, Y, Z** - the multiplicand is in the AX, EAX, AL. If one operand is given the result is stored in a similar way to MUL, otherwise result is truncated and stored in first operand